Busayo25/customer_dataset-_insights/README.md

-Navigation Menu

-Code
-Issues
-Pull requests
-In this report, we outline the steps taken to preprocess and analyze a customer dataset that includes various attributes such as CustomerID, Gender, Age, Items Purchased, Category, Purchase Amount, Shipping Type, Profession, Subscription Status, Season, and Country.

- 0 stars
- 0 forks
- 0 watching
- Branches
- Tags
- Activity
-Public repository
-eiCodes/customer_dataset_insights
-Name
-eiCodes
-eiCodes
-5 hours ago
-Customer Data.ipynb
-5 hours ago
-README.md
-5 hours ago
-Repository files navigation
-README
-Customer Data Analysis
+# Customer Data Analysis Overview
-Overview
 This project involves the preprocessing and analysis of a customer dataset to uncover insights related to customer behaviors and preferences.
 The dataset includes attributes such as CustomerID, Gender, Age, Items Purchased, Category, Purchase Amount, Shipping Type, Profession, Subscription Status, Season, and Country.

-Table of Contents
+# Table of Contents
 Introduction
 Data Loading
 Data Overview